Samantha Caine: It makes a bulge, people can see.

 - Averted in the case of more than one Darwin Award winner.
 Keeping a pistol - or a Sawed-Off Shotgun in one memorable instance - in the front of his trousers caused him to lose the ability to procreate, among other things.

-> - An officer of Polish Anti-Corruption Bureau shot himself in the ass with his service pistol, because he carried it in the back of his pants instead of a holster.
-Serves him right, the cheap bastard.
+- An officer of the Polish Anti-Corruption Bureau shot himself in the ass with his service pistol, because he carried it in the back of his pants instead of a holster.

-> - According to one story on A Certain Imageboard, a thug walked up to a guy and tried to rob him.
+- According to one story on 4chan, a thug walked up to a guy and tried to rob him.
 When the guy asked "with what?" the thug pulled up his shirt and showed him the gun in his waistband.
 The victim simply reached for it, pulled the trigger, and left the thug screaming as he walked off.

-> - This dude tried to shoot somebody, missed, and then accidentally shot himself while putting his gun back in his pants.
+- This dude tried to shoot somebody, missed, and then accidentally shot himself while putting his gun back in his pants.

 - Wild Bill Hickok, in his famous duel with Davis Tutt (which helped solidify the image of the Wild West Quick Draw), apparently invoked this.
 While warning/threatening Tutt, Hickok cocked his pistol, then shoved it back into his waistband.